 WHAT ARE WASPS AND HORNETS?

-Paper Wasps – measure from 3/4 to 1 inch long and can be many different colors depending on the species; including black, yellow, orange and brown with grayish colored wings.
+Paper Wasps – Measuring from 3/4 to 1 inch long, paper wasps can be many different colors depending on the species; including black, yellow, orange, and brown with grayish colored wings.
 They look long-legged and possess a lance-like stinger that gives them the opportunity to repeatedly sting their victim.

-Yellowjackets – measure between 3/8 to 3/4 inch long and have banded yellow and black abdomens, or white and black abdomens, depending on the species.
-They have shorter legs than and wider abdomens than paper wasps but possess a similar stinger.
+Yellowjackets – Measuring between 3/8 to 3/4 inch long, yellowjackets have banded yellow and black abdomens, or white and black abdomens, depending on the species.
+They have shorter legs and wider abdomens than paper wasps but possess a similar stinger.

-Bald-Faced Hornets – despite their name, these insects are actually a type of wasp and they measure 5/8 to 7/8 inch in length and are usually black with a white pattern on their face and white stripes on their thorax.
+Bald-Faced Hornets – Despite their name, bald-faced hornets are actually a type of wasp and they measure 5/8 to 7/8 inch in length and are usually black with a white pattern on their face and white stripes on their thorax.
 Their stinger is similar to that of the paper wasp and the yellow jacket.

-Yes, wasps and hornets can prove to be dangerous to your health and the health of your family and your pets.
 Most stinging insects will not sting you unless they feel physically threatened, or you venture too close to their nest, however some species have been known to sting even when not threatened.
-Every year in the US, more than 40 deaths are caused by the resulting reaction from the sting of a bee, yellow jacket, wasp or hornet and it is believed that 10 out of every 100 adults has some kind of large and localized reaction to a sting.
-You may also not know you have an allergy to these insects until you get a multitude of stings, which may cause serious swelling, redness, pain and eventually shock.
+Every year in the US, more than 40 deaths are caused by bee, yellow jacket, wasp, or hornet stings due to allergic reactions.
+It is also believed that 10 out of every 100 adults has some kind of large and localized reaction to a sting.
+You may also not know you have an allergy to these insects until you get a multitude of stings, which may cause serious swelling, redness, pain, and eventually shock.

 HOW DO I GET RID OF WASPS & HORNETS?

-Contacting a pest control professional in Wisconsin is the best way to get rid of wasp and hornets because pest control professionals have the tools and the knowledge about these pests to make sure that they are removed from your property safely and without harm to you or your family.
-Our Home Protection Plan can help you keep wasps & hornets away from your home or business in Wisconsin.
+Contacting a pest control professional in Wisconsin is the best way to get rid of wasp and hornets.
+Pest control professionals have the tools and the knowledge about these pests to make sure that they are removed from your property safely and without harm to you or your family.
+Our Home Protection Plan can help you keep wasps and hornets away from your home or business in Wisconsin.

-It is our goal at Wil-Kil Pest Control to assist you with your pest problem as quickly as possible so that you are caused no inconvenience.
-We want to make sure that your wasp & hornet problem is taken care of swiftly and safely and because of that, we will make every effort to be on your property to take care of your problem as soon as possible.
+It is our goal at Wil-Kil Pest Control to assist you with your pest problem as quickly as possible.
+Our team wants to make sure that your wasp and hornet problem is taken care of swiftly and safely and because of that, we will make every effort to be on your property to take care of your problem as soon as possible.

 Unfortunately, there is very little you can do to avoid stinging insects building their nests on your property.
 You can keep a look-out for signs of nests in the places they like to build, like under eaves and decking, but there is nothing you can do to be sure they won’t build there.
-As soon as you become aware of a stinging insect nest, the best thing you can do is contact us, your local Milwaukee pest control professional, for immediate assistance in removing the nest.
+As soon as you become aware of a stinging insect nest, the best thing you can do is contact us for immediate assistance in removal.

 Related Post From Our Blog